cod4chat1/global-ship-traffic-tracker/README.md

 8. Add `--google` to the run command.

 If `GOOGLE_SPREADSHEET_ID` is empty, the job creates a spreadsheet.
-The service account owns it, so share or move it according to your organizationâ€™s Drive policy.
+The service account owns it, so share or move it according to your organization’s Drive policy.

 ## Schedule